citsmartdocs/documentation/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/perform-installation/conf-server.md

 </extensions>
 ```

- After the coniguration closure `</extensions>` include the extract below:
+In the standalone file in the attributes: `<system-properties>` include a new line and fill as presented below:

  ``` xml
  <system-properties>